 Student appeals can be made to the Vice President for Student Affairs or his or her designee.

-Staff and postdoctoral scholar appeals can be made to the Associate Vice President for Human Resources or his or her designee at campus or to the Employee Relations Manager at JPL.
+Staff and postdoctoral scholar appeals can be made to the Associate Vice President for Human Resources or his or her designee at campus or to the Deputy Director for HR at JPL.

 Further Complaints